DreamOfTheRedChamber/system-design-interviews/messenger.md

 	- IM servers are deployed on a cluster basis.
 Every machine's performance will be different and different IM servers could be in different states, such as in GC.
 A message with bigger sequence number could be sent later than another message smaller sequence number.
 	- For a single IM server receiving a msg, the processing will be based on multi-thread basis.
 It could not be guaranteed that a message with bigger sequence number will be sent to receiver earlier than a message with lower sequence number.

-#### Offline message push
-* When many offline messages need to be pushed to the end-user, there is a need to resort msgs.
-* The entire process for sending offline msgs
-	1. The connection layer (network gateway) will subscribe to the redis topic for offline msgs.
-	2. User goes online.
-	3. The connection layer (network gateway) will notify business layer that the user is online.
-	4. The business layer will publish msgs to redis topic for offline msgs.
-	5. Redis will fan out the offline messages to the connection layer.
-(The rearrangement happens on this layer)
-	6. The conneciton layer will push the message to clients.

-#### Total unread message and unread message against a specific person
-* Why two records need to be maintained separately
-* Why inconsistency will occur in the first place?
-	- Total unread message increment and unread message against a specific person are two atomic operations.
-One could fail while the other one succeed.
-Or other clearing operations are being executed between these two operations.
-* Solution:
-	- Distributed lock
-		* MC add
-		* Redis setNX
-	- Transaction
-		* Redis's MULTI, DISCARD, EXEC and WATCH operations.
-Optimistic lock.
-	- Lua script

-#### Sync history msg from any device
-* Two modes
-	- For multiple devices logging in at the same time, IM server needs to maintain a set of online website.
-	- For offline msgs,
-* Offline msg storage
-	1. User A sends a msg to User B.
-	2. Connection layer receives the msg and sent it to business logic laer
-	3. Business logic layer stores the offline msg
-	4. User B device 1 comes online
-	5. Connection layer update the status code of User B's device online status
-	6. Connection layers ask business layer for offline msgs User B receive
-	7. Business layer looks for offline msgs
-	8. Connection layer push the found offline msgs to User B device.
-* How to store offline msgs
-	- Offline msgs should not be stored together with normal online msgs because
-		* Offline msgs will contain operation instructions which will not be persisted in online cases.
-		* The data model for msg index table is based on two parties.
-The data model for offline msg is based on single unique user.
-		* The offline message only have a certain retention period or upper limit.
-* How to pull offline msgs based on needs
-	1. User A sends a msg to User B.
-	2. IM server changes User B's version number VERSION-LATEST within the version service.
-	3. IM server saves the msg along with its version number VERSION-LATEST.
-	4. User B comes online with its latest version number VERSION-OLD.
-	5. IM server compares the two version numbers VERSION-OLD and VERSION-LATEST.
-	6. IM server obtains the offline msgs for User B.
-	7. IM server pushes the offline msgs to User B.
-* What if the offline storage exceeds the maximum limit
-	- It could goes back to the msg index table

 ### Security
 #### Transmission security
 * Entrance security: